Visiting Italy: Safety and Travel Insurance Advice

 Italian Travel Medical Insurance Plans

-When visiting Italy as a tourist, a travel insurance plan will provide peace of mind as you can rest assured that your medical expenses will be covered if you get sick or injured in an accident.
-You will also have access to 24/7 medical emergency assistance with help finding a doctor or hospital to treat you.
+When visiting Italy as a tourist, a travel insurance plan will provide peace of mind.
+You can rest assured that your medical expenses will be covered if you get sick or injured in an accident.
+You will also have access to 24/7 medical emergency assistance, including help finding a doctor or hospital to treat you.
 Some recommended plans for visitors to Italy can be found below.

 Atlas Travel Insurance